hashicorp/terraform-enterprise-helm/docs/upgrades_and_rollback.md

 Run validation:

 Enable the workflow by setting `preupgradeCheck.enabled=true` for the validation run.
-If you are running on Red Hat OpenShift, also set `openshift.enabled=true` in your `override.yaml` file.
+If you are running on Red Hat OpenShift, also set `openshift.enabled=true` in that same `override.yaml` file.

 ```sh
 helm template <RELEASE_NAME> hashicorp/terraform-enterprise \